hirnsturm/simpleaddress/README.md

 - Todo

 ## What does it do?
-This extension offers an simple way for showing an address block with or without a Google Maps with.
+This extension offers an simple way for showing an address block with or without a Google Maps and the address location on it.
 The address will rendered in vCard format and the whole template is full responsive because it based on Twitter Bootstrap.

 ## Dependencies
-TYPO3 6.2.0-7.3.99
+- TYPO3 6.2.0-7.3.99
-Extbase 6.2.0-7.3.99
+- Extbase 6.2.0-7.3.99
-Fluid 6.2.0-7.3.99
+- Fluid 6.2.0-7.3.99

 ## User manual